 Here is the Before…well actually the during!
-We had one coat of white milk paint on the bottom here, but you get the picture.
+We had one coat of cream paint on the bottom here, but you get the picture.

 Today, you don’t see a ton of people utilizing cedar chests like they used to, but we are here to share how to take an old cedar chest and make it into something updated and new!